mbernste/mbernste.github.io/_posts/2023-07-08-determinants_formula.md

 When one is usually first taught determinants, they are supposed to take it as a given that this formula calculates the volume of an $m$-dimensional parallelepided; however, if you're like me, this is not at all obvious.
 How on earth does this formula calculate volume?
 Moreover, why is it recursive?

 In this post, I am going to attempt to demystify this definition.
 We will start with the base case of a 2×2 matrix, verify that it indeed computes the volume of the parallelogram formed by the columns of the matrix, and then move on to the determinant for larger matrices.
+We will then discuss what the volume of the parallelopiped formed by a matrix's columns informs us about the linear transformation described by that matrix.
+We will conclude by discussing how to interpret the sign (whether it's positive or negative) of a matrix's determinant.

 $2 \times 2$ matrices